Course Curriculum

 Comedy vs. Drama

 Many believe that to write comedy you must begin with a comedic premise.
 That’s simply not true.
-While there are comedies which have a comedic premise, most successful comedies do not.
-In fact, the worst possible scenarios often spark laughter.
+While there are comedies which have a comedic premise, many successful comedies do not.
+In fact, the more potentially tragic the consequences, the more potential for comedy.

 The Narrative Needs are the Same: All drama, all comedy have exactly the same needs.
 Take any comedy or drama.
 Deconstruct them side-by-side, you will see no core difference.